RFPs were due on July 12, 2019 by 2:00 PM; the RFP acceptance period has closed.

 The following documents provide both general and site-specific information that should be reviewed when preparing proposals:

-- Wallace Roberts & Todd (WRT), Sonoma Developmental Center: Existing Conditions Assessment, August 2018
+- Wallace Roberts & Todd (WRT), Sonoma Developmental Center: Existing Conditions Assessment, August 2018 (Contact the California Department of General Services to request this document or information.)

 - JRP Historical Consulting, Historic Resources Inventory and Evaluation Report, Sonoma Developmental Center, February 2018